wmorgan/dcos-docs/1.7/usage/tutorials/arangodb/README.md

 ### Support and bug reports

-The ArangoDB Mesos framework as well as the DCOS subcommand are supported by ArangoDB GmbH, the company behind ArangoDB.
+The ArangoDB Mesos framework and the DC/OS subcommand are supported by ArangoDB GmbH, the company behind ArangoDB.
 If you get stuck, need help or have questions, just ask via one of the following
 channels: